China Economy Growth – What Is the Future of China’s Economy?

 Third, the government is trying to reduce debt, and the overall debt-to-GDP ratio is projected to drop from 300% in 2018 to 200% in 2022.

 Fourth, the worldwide economic slowdown is impacting the Chinese economy.
 Fifth, the effects of the Great Recession are still being felt in China.
-Sixth, the government is implementing new policies to try and keep its economy growing.
+Sixth, the government is implementing new policies to keep its economy growing.

 All of these factors could affect China’s economy.
 Some of these are cyclical, while others are structural.